microchip-pic-avr-tools/powersmart-dcld/publish/Windows Install/readme.txt

 		Users can use this list to reload previously used settings by doubble-click, SHIFT+ENTER hot key or a mouse context menu.
 		Users can also label and rename or delete entries in this list.

+v0.9.0.72	11/07/19	feature update

+	- Feature: Added {Dummy-Read when Disabled} Option This option has been added for dsPIC33CH and dsPIC33CK devices where an ADC buffer always needs to be accessed when its ADC interrupt is triggered and the interrupt service routine (ISR) is called.
+This new option will add code for reading the specified data source register/variable even when the controller is disabled and the control loop execution is bypassed to prevent the CPU from stalling on dsPIC33CH and dsPIC3CK devices.
+		This option is not required for dsPIC33FJ and dsPIC33EP devices.

+	- Feature: Added {Second ADC Trigger} Option** In a multi-loop system control modes such as average current mode control, an outer loop (e.g. voltage loop) generates reference values for the inner loop (e.g. current loop).
+The duty cycle, frequency or phase-shift adjustment, however, is computed by the inner loop only.
+Any ADC trigger placement which needs to be aligned and synchronized with the switching waveform can therefore only be set once the inner control loop execution has been completed.
+		As outer and inner loop may require two independent ADC trigger locations within one switching cycle, an option for placing a second
+		ADC trigger has been added.
+The two available triggers ADC_Trigger_A and ADC_Trigger_B are equal and can be used as desired.
+		When no second ADC trigger is required and the option is disabled, ADC_Trigger_B will be ignored by the control loop.

+v0.9.0.75	11/11/19	feature update

+	- Feature: Added three Data Provider Sources to control loop.
+These data providers are pointers to external data buffers where users can decide to push internal runtime data to.
+Users can select most recent input value (from source), most recent error and most recent control output.
+If the most recent data input (from source) is selected, data is also pushed when the control loop is disabled.

+	- Internal Upgrade: C-Code generation is now fully based on an external code generator script, which allow users to modify the generated
+		C-Code when desired.
 ______________________________
 (C) Microchip Technology Inc.
 Date/Time: 12:41 PM 07/26/18